Russian Flagship student support

 Russian Flagship students in good standing are eligible to receive up to $15,000 in Flagship student support to help defer the cost of the Capstone Year abroad.
 Each student in the program has a lifetime funding cap of $20,000, so the Capstone Year student support amount will vary based on how much a student has left in their maximum cap.

 More on Russian Flagship student support

-David Boren scholarships (up to $20,000) are available for undergraduate students who are U.S. citizens to study abroad in areas of the world that are critical to U.S. security and economic interests.
-Russian Flagship students apply for this scholarship to support their participation in the Capstone Year in Kazakhstan.
-Recipients of this scholarship commit to one year of government service in a U.S. federal government agency following graduation.
+David Boren scholarships are available for undergraduate students to study abroad in areas of the world that are critical to U.S. security and economic interests.
+Applicants must be U.S. citizens and recipients of this scholarship must commit to one year of government service in a U.S. federal government agency following graduation.
+The award amount for a 1-year study abroad program is $20,000.
 Interested Russian Flagship students should set up a meeting with IU Boren campus representative Elizabeth Shuman.